top of page

 Nepali Migrant Worker, Electronic Factory, Malaysia

 There is an app called Ujwal Sapana that helps with traveling to Malaysia.
-My name is Roshan Shah, from Dhanusha District.
 In the Ujwal Sapana app, I created my bio data and got the job under the free visa and free ticket model.
 I will also get reimbursement of the passport-making fee from the recruitment agency.
 I request all of you to download the app to get informed about other job demands.
 Please don’t fall into the trap of agents.
 Agents will charge 4 to 5 lakhs NPR (U$ 3,000-$3,700~) to secure a visa for Malaysia, so don’t run behind those agents.
 Download the Ujwal Sapana app and come via that app.
 It is also known as the Golden Dream app.

 A Returned Migrant Worker, Bangladesh